...

 .

-• Objectives help to keep track of learning outcomes for your students.
+2. Objectives help keep track of learning outcomes for students.

-• Objectives contribute to the achievement of the larger goals (AIMS).
+3. Objectives contribute to the achievement of the aims.

 Knowledge